ekimb/pasha/README.md

 ### Example commands

-Pasha offers several different options for the calculation of decycling and hitting sets.
+PASHA offers several different options for the calculation of decycling and hitting sets.

 To compute the decycling set for a specified k-mer length, use the command:

 `./pasha decycling -k <kmerlength>`

-Example: `./pasha decycling -k 5` will compute the decycling set for a complete de Bruijn graph of order 5.
+Example: `./pasha decycling -k 5` will compute the decycling set for a complete de Bruijn graph of order k = 5.

 To compute the hitting set for a specified k-mer and sequence length, use the command: